Mugeshgithub/Proxy_risk_new/README.md

 - Streamlit dashboard for easy exploration
 - GitHub-ready codebase (large datasets excluded)

-## Dataset
+## About the Dataset
-For a public proxy detection dataset, see:
+This project uses a public proxy detection dataset to analyze risk profiles, geographic hotspots, and ISP trends.
+The dataset includes fields such as IP address, fraud score, country, ISP, and threat type.
+You can obtain a similar dataset from the Snowflake Marketplace:

 [IP2Location IP2Proxy LITE Public Proxy Detection Database on Snowflake Marketplace](https://app.snowflake.com/marketplace/listing/GZTSZ3VACRT/ip2location-ip2proxy-lite-public-proxy-detection-database?search=proxy)

 ## Streamlit Dashboard & Insights